On this page

 Faculty curators, jointly appointed by the Burke and the UW, oversee care and development of the collections and conduct research on topics such as the evolution of plants, animals, ecosystems, climates, and Native American cultures and art.

-- Cultural objects and artifacts
+- Cultural pieces and artifacts

 - Frozen tissues